Zhaoqing-wang/SlimR/README.md

   )
 ```

-Each resulting combined image consists of a dot plot above and a heat map below (if mertic information present).
+Each resulting combined image consists of a dot plot above and a heat map below (if metric information present).
 Dot plot show the expression level and expression ratio relationship between the cell type and corresponding markers.
-Below it, there is a metric heatmap for the corresponding markers (if the metric information exists).
+Below it, there is a metric heat map for the corresponding markers (if the metric information exists).

-### 4.3 Annotation Combined Plot
+### 4.3 Annotation Combined Plots

 Generates per-cell-type expression combined plots: